kumar10prashant/IDLE-CLICKER-GAME/README.md

 ## 🔄 Resetting Data

-> I didn’t get time to build a custom inspector for reset functionality, but...

-I added a **Context Menu** on the Save class, which allows you to reset data via the Hierarchy:

-* Select the `SaveAndLoad` object
-* Use the context menu to reset the data
+> I created a custom **Editor Window** script that helps you update the player's coin amount and reset all ScriptableObjects easily from the Unity Editor.

 ---